health benefits of taking multivitamins

 If you’re considering adding a multivitamin—or any new supplement—to your daily regimen, it’s a good idea to consult with your doctor or a registered dietitian.
 They can evaluate your specific needs, and provide guidance on the best supplements for you.

-What Happens To Your Body When you Take Vitamins Each Day?
+What Happens to Your Body When You Take Multivitamins Each Day?

 The impact of taking a vitamin everyday will likely be subtle—especially if you already maintain a healthy lifestyle.
 But if your diet is lacking in certain nutrients, like iron, calcium and vitamin D, you may notice some improvements in deficiency symptoms once you start supplementing.